- Academic Affairs

 Courtney is currently a doctoral candidate in public administration.
 Her dissertation examines the relationship between organizational climate and employee engagement at a public research university

-Ebony Nicholson (she, her, hers), Academic Coordinator - Diversity & Inclusion Initiatives
+Ebony Nicholson (she, her, hers), Diversity, Inclusion & Leadership Program Specialist

 Ebony Nicholson joined ISLSI in the fall of 2014 as a Diversity Fellow.
 At that time, she was pursuing her Master's in Social Work at UMB.
 Upon graduation in May 2016, Ebony decided to stay with the department to assist in planning and developing some of the diversity and cultural enrichment programming of the department.